-Compatible with next-generation WiFi devices, and backward compatible with 802.11 a/b/g and n devices, it enables HD streaming throughout your home.
-The WNDR4700/WNDR4720 with simultaneous dual-band WiFi technology offers speeds up to 4501 to 13002 Mbps and avoids interference, ensuring top WiFi speeds and reliable connections.
-This makes it ideal for larger homes with multiple devices.
-In addition, four Gigabit Ethernet ports offer ultra-fast wired connections.
-Wirelessly access and share a USB hard drive and USB printer using the two USB 2.0 ports.
+The NETGEAR R6200 WiFi Router is compatible with the latest WiFi devices, and is backward compatible with 802.11 a/b/g and n devices.
+The R6200 with simultaneous dual band WiFi technology offers speeds up to 3001 to 8672 Mbps and avoids interference, ensuring top WiFi speeds and reliable connections.
+You can also use the Gigabit Ethernet ports and USB port to connect local devices.

 If you already set up your router, you can skip this chapter.
 If you have not done that yet, this chapter covers the hardware setup.
-Chapter 3, genie Basic Settings, explains how to set up your Internet connection.
+Chapter 2, Getting Started with NETGEAR Genie, explains how to access your router to view or change its settings.